LOADING ...

 Walk right in around the back

-Just a half a mile from the railroad
+Just a half a mile the railroad track

 You can get anything you want at Restaurant